cupcakearmy/autorestic/docs/pages/config.md

 ## Path

-By default autorestic searches for a `.autorestic.yml` file in the current directory and your home folder.
+By default autorestic searches for a `.autorestic.yml` file in the current directory, your home folder and your XDG config folder (`~/.config/` by default):

 - `./.autorestic.yml`
 - `~/.autorestic.yml`
+- `~/.config/autorestic/.autorestic.yml`

 You can also specify a custom file with the `-c path/to/some/config.yml`